astrivant/polyad/docs/proposals/rollout-sparsity.md

 configuration revisions require an adapter that confirms intermediate versions may be skipped.
 Credential preparation, revocation, migrations and required intermediate steps are not automatically supersedable.
-Reject an incompatible `CoalesceLatest` setting rather than silently dropping work.
+Reject an incompatible `CoalesceLatest` setting with an explanation of the required intermediate steps.
 Queue mode uses a fixed debounce batch bounded by `maxDebounceSeconds`; unrelated requests cannot extend that batch or delay its head indefinitely.